-Here are some ways 1 Corinthians 13 can be put into practice to improve our marriages:
+The Love Chapter is filled with guidance on how to treat the love of your life.
+Here are some ways 1 Corinthians 13 can be put into practice to improve our relationships:

 - Love suffers long: When our mates do something that really bothers us, we should let it go or work on improving the problem together.